Morikko/sync-tab-groups/README.md

 # Future Features
 - Keybinding
 - Move tabs from menu on right click on tab page
-- Option to track/untrack pinned tabs
-- Option to track/untrack private window

 # Languages
-Only English and French.
-You can add your own one in `_locales/`
+English and French.
+I would gladly accept other translations.
+Add it in `_locales/`, while following the en (English) file.
+Change message and description parts only.

 # Bugs
 If you find a bug, please [open an issue](https://github.com/Morikko/sync-tab-groups/issues) or send me an email.

 # Thanks
-I thank [denschub/firefox-tabgroups](https://github.com/denschub/firefox-tabgroups) for his UI code, I reused as a base.
+I thank [denschub/firefox-tabgroups](https://github.com/denschub/firefox-tabgroups) for his UI code I reused as a base.